Printing materials for Markforged 3D printers

 Continuous Filament Fabrication (CFF) is our unique and proprietary technology that adds fibre reinforcement to printed parts.
 Within the thermoplastic matrix continuous fibre strands are laid.
 The user decides which layers are amplified, in which direction the fibre is arranged and makes a choice of strengthening material.

-Carbon Fibre
+Carbon fiber

-Carbon fibre has the highest power-to-weight ratio of any of our reinforcing fibres.
+Carbon fiber has the highest power-to-weight ratio of any of our reinforcing fibres.
 Six times stronger and eighteen times stiffer than onyx, carbon fibre is used primarily in parts designed to replace aluminium parts.

 Flexural Strength 540 MPa